goodw21985/cpp_redis_cache/README.md

 Configure the conf file for the redis server instances to set the amount of memory reserved for caching, and other preferences you have.
 This library can hold a few redis instances in reserve, in case there is a machine failure that is not fixed quickly.
 If too many redis instances go down, some parts of the cache will not respond, and so there will be less cache coverage.
-When a redis instance is replaced in the pool, the cache will be empty, and will become filled through the normal course of operations.
+When a redis instance is replaced in the pool, the cache will be empty, and will become filled through the normal course of operations.'

+Adding or removing servers is allowed, but every client should be informed of the changes over time.

 **SYNOPSIS:**
 ```c++